 I do this in my weekly newsletter to my list.
 It’s the last section of every weekly email.
 When I don’t have ads from companies, I just add affiliate links instead.

 An easy way to get advertisers to pay you for this is by including newsletter mentions in your media kit.
 Include how much the ad will cost them and stats on your list that will reel them in.

 This one is similar to writing a sponsored blog post.

-Instead of creating a piece of content for your blog, you are creating content for your email list.
-Think of a long email that talks through a particular product that you enjoy.
-To be specific, I have found that many bloggers use this form of email for affiliate products, and it works out well for them.
+Instead of creating a piece of content for your blog, you create content for your email list.
+For example, think of it as a long email that talks about a product you enjoy.
+Specifically, I have found that many bloggers use this form of email for affiliate products, and it works out well for them.

 If you are negotiating with a brand and are looking for more to offer to get a bigger paycheck, and you already mentioned your social media accounts, highlight your email list.
 If you have open rates and a list size to tell them about, they may be very interested.